I/O

 GREASE attempts to provide a POSIX environment.
 In particular, when in use,

-are mapped to file
+the [standard streams] stdin, stdout, and stderr are mapped to file

-descriptors 0, 1, and 2 respectively. stdin
+descriptors 0, 1, and 2 respectively. stdin is empty by default, though

-populates it with N
+--sym-stdin N populates it with N symbolic bytes. stdout and stderr do

-not exist by default and their file descriptors may be reused, e.g., by open
+not exist by default and their file descriptors may be reused, e.g., by open.

-If their content is specified via --fs-root
+If their content is specified via --fs-root, then they will have their usual

 file descriptor numbers.